What Is Employer Branding? Definition, Benefits and Strategies

 Through a well-defined UVP and company statement, you can connect with skilled candidates who share your vision and are eager to be a part of your one-of-a-kind culture.

 2. Conduct an Employer Brand Audit

-You can’t hope to influence or manage your employer brand if you don’t know what it is people think about you, so an employer brand audit is the first step.
+You can’t hope to influence or manage your employer brand if you don’t know what people think about you, so an employer brand audit is the first step.

 This is a two-pronged fact finding mission designed to uncover how the company is currently presenting itself to candidates and employees and what those people actually think about the company.

 First, examine everything, and we do mean everything, you’re saying to candidates and employees that could impact their perception of the company.
 Your job descriptions, career page, social media profiles, acceptance/rejection letters, onboarding materials, internal communications, performance reviews — if it exists, analyze it.

 Next, it’s time to get some feedback from candidates and employees.
 Remember, the idea here is to understand how they really think and feel about the company, so be sure to ask questions that will provide meaningful information.

 How would they describe the company to a friend?
 Why did they choose to apply?
 Why did they choose to accept/reject their offer?
 Why do they stay with the company year after year?
 Why are they leaving the company?
 Do they feel the company walks the walk?

 You want to speak with enough people to feel confident you’ve gathered meaningful data, but don’t overdo it.
 Collecting too much information will make data analysis nearly impossible.